-- Dress Light: You should also be sure to ensure that you dress lightly in the event you need to defend yourself or flee.
+- Dress Light: You should also ensure that you dress lightly in the event you need to defend yourself or flee.

-- Keep valuables safe: Always be sure to not carry excessive amounts of money or things of high value in the event that you are faced with a mugger.
+- Keep valuables safe: Try not to carry excessive amounts of money or things of high value in the event that you are faced with a mugger.
 Matter of fact, don’t even carry a purse if it’s not necessary.

 - Be a bit coy: When meeting new people, give only your first name and don’t tell people where you’re staying.

 Be sure to scroll to the bottom of this post as I also list some of the top 15 safest places for women to travel to and the 5 worst.

 When traveling, knowing the laws of the place you are visiting is essential.
 Always be sure to research legal advice and information before you travel as this can save you unnecessary fines, jail time and in some extreme cases, even your life.
 Ensure you have the contact numbers of local police, maintain contact with your legal advisors such as your lawyer in the event of an emergency and above all else, know your human rights and what you are and are not allowed to do or say in the place you are traveling in.

 // Don’t let solo traveling as a woman worry you.
 Here’s a travel quote I often read to remind myself why I travel in the first place…

 Solo female travel can be a very exciting adventure for anyone lucky enough to have the money to do so.
 It can take you to all corners of the globe to sample fine foreign cuisine and the sights and sceneries of foreign communities.
 However, it is something that needs careful research and planning.

 Always be sure to effectively plan your travel budget and take more than you need along with a bit extra for emergencies.
 Always be sure to consider safety and take means of self defense and contact numbers for local police and emergency services and never leave your home country without researching into local laws and legal advice in the event of emergencies.